Automatic Feeders: Are They A Good Way To Feed Your Cat?

 You can also use automatic feeders to help with other feeding-related behaviors.
 If your cat is a bit on the food-obsessive side or tends to overeat, one of the best things you can do is spread out their meals into multiple small meals.
 This is closer to how cats naturally eat and keeps them satiated longer.
 Of course, it also requires them to get the meals during the day which can be practically pretty challenging.
 An automatic feeder allows you to feed your cat smaller meals without extra effort or to get your cat some of their meals while you may not be home.

 Side note: Another great option for slowing down food-aggressive cats is puzzle feeders.
 I suggest combining them with an automatic feeder by using the autofeeder for morning feedings/feedings while you’re at work and using food puzzles for other meals.
+You can also try a slow feeder insert in the bowl of the automatic feeder.

 Lastly, if your cat has a medical condition that requires them to eat consistent meals, an automatic feeder can help you remain consistent.
 Your veterinarian or a certified pet nutritionist can help you determine how much to feed at each feeding and how frequently they should be fed.
 The automatic feeder makes it easy!